Healthy Pumpkin Muffins

 - Additions.
 I added chocolate chips and topped the muffins with pecans, but you can customize these with your favorite add-in’s.

-These pumpkin chocolate chip muffins are extremely easy to make and come together in just one bowl.
+These gluten-free and dairy-free pumpkin muffins are extremely easy to make and come together in just one bowl.

 Pro tip: Gather all of your ingredients before you begin as this recipe goes quickly!